Note: This review contains affiliate links.

 Electronic image stabilastion (EIS)

-The YI 4K was one of the first (or even the first?) action cameras to offer electronic image stabalisation (EIS) and my recommendation is to leave this turned off at all times.
+The YI 4K was one of the first (or even the first?) action cameras to offer electronic image stabalisation (EIS) and my recommendation is to leave this feature turned off at all times.
 EIS won’t do anything to enhance your video or make it more watchable.
-In fact, I’d much rather watch a shaky video compared to this.
-The "jello-effect" is really bad and the fish-eye lens just seems to enhance this.
+In fact, I’d much rather watch a shaky video compared to anything the YI 4K’s EIS produces.
+The “jello-effect” is really bad and the fish-eye lens just seems to exagerates the effect.
 In the video below I’ve got a shot of me recording while walking with EIS turned on.
 Notice how the edge of the video looks really bad and wobbles all over the place.

 Comparing the different settings

 I’ve created a short video comparing the different settings available.
-In this video you can see how bad EIS really is and what the different FOV look like.
+In this video you can see how bad EIS really is and what the different FOVs look like.

 YI 4K Battery life